-3.)
-In advance of the evaluation, the Committee and the Chancellor shall meet to review and discuss prior evaluations, the details of the current evaluation and any issues that may be raised during the evaluation process.
-The Chancellor shall provide the Committee with a list of stakeholders to be interviewed.
+- 4. In advance of the evaluation, the Evaluation Committee and the external consultant shall meet to review and discuss prior evaluations, the evaluation procedures and any issues that may be raised during the evaluation process. - 5.
+The Chancellor shall provide the Evaluation Committee with a list of stakeholders to be interviewed.
 The list shall consist of a wide variety of individuals, internal and external to the institution, who are knowledgeable about the President's work and shall include student leaders.
-The President shall be permitted to submit a list of potential interviewees.
+The President shall be permitted to submit a list of potential interviewees to the Chancellor.
 The Chancellor shall select the names to be forwarded from the President's list.
-The list shall be divided by the Committee Chair among the Committee members.
-Appropriate accommodations will be made for the Committee members to conduct interviews at institutions with multiple campus sites.
+The list shall be divided by the Evaluation Committee Chair among the Evaluation Committee members.
+Appropriate accommodations will be made for the Evaluation Committee members to conduct interviews at institutions with multiple campus sites. - 6.

-4.)
 The evaluation process will include the opportunity for a representative sample of administrators, faculty, classified employees, students, and community and alumni leaders to be confidentially interviewed, and shall also include a faculty survey submitted in compliance with the provisions of this section.
-With the exception of the results of a faculty survey, the Committee shall not accept anonymous materials, as part of the evaluation process.
+With the exception of the results of a faculty survey, the Evaluation Committee shall not accept anonymous materials, as part of the evaluation process.

-The Chancellor may retain the services of a neutral third party or utilize resources from the NSHE System Office to administer a faculty survey.
+The Chancellor will establish guidelines in consultation with the Faculty Senate member of the Evaluation Committee regarding the process, timeline, and notification schedule for the survey in order to obtain constructive feedback from the faculty that aligns with the evaluation criteria in Subsection 3 (Performance Criteria for Annual and Periodic Evaluation of NSHE Presidents).
+The Chancellor may retain the services of a neutral third party or utilize resources from the NSHE System Office to administer the faculty survey.
 The survey shall be conducted using a standardized form provided by the Chancellor.
-The Faculty Senate may propose additional questions for the Chancellor to include in the survey.
-Any additional questions proposed by the Faculty Senate must be reviewed and approved by the Chief General Counsel and shall be included in the survey unless written comments are submitted back to the Faculty Senate by the Chancellor outlining the reasons why the Faculty Senate's questions should be omitted.
-The survey shall, among other matters, address the Performance Metrics for the Periodic Evaluation of the Performance of NSHE Presidents set forth in Subsection 3.
-The Chancellor shall annually review the standardized survey form with the Faculty Senate and the Presidents and discuss any revisions to the survey that may be necessary.
+The Evaluation Committee's Faculty Senate member may propose additional questions for the Chancellor to include in the survey.
+Any additional questions proposed by the Faculty Senate member must be reviewed by System Administration Human Resources Department and shall be included in the survey unless written comments are submitted back to the Evaluation Committee by the Chancellor outlining the reasons why the questions should be omitted.
+The survey shall, among other matters, address the evaluation criteria set forth in Subsection 3 (Performance Criteria for Annual and Periodic Evaluation of NSHE Presidents).
+Prior to the administration of the survey, the Chancellor shall review the final survey form with President and discuss any revisions that were made prior to the survey being administered.

 Survey responses may be anonymous and shall be maintained as confidential.
-All responses shall be provided to the Chancellor and the Committee.
-The Committee may prepare a public summary of the responses for inclusion in its final report.
+All survey responses will be provided to the Evaluation Committee.
+The Chancellor will review the survey responses with the President and discuss areas for improvement.